VMBoehm/PAE/README.md

 -*ImageCorruptionMNIST-solidmask.ipynb*
 -*ImageCorruptionMNIST-noise.ipynb*

-## Trained Models and Paramater Files
+## Trained Models and Parameter Files
 The trained models that were used to obtain the submitted results can be obtained from https://zenodo.org/record/3889319.
 For anonymization, all paths have been changed to relative paths, expecting that the modules are unzipped in the PAE directory.
 If done otherwise, the module paths (params['module_path']) has to be adapated.

 Each (V)AE module comes with a corresponding parameter file in the `params/` folder.
 The parameter files contain the complete specification of the setttings under which the module was trained.
 In most notebooks a simple change of the name of the parameter file will result in the corresponding module being loaded and analyzed.